torrejonv/teranode/docs/services/rpc.md

 ![rpc-send-raw-transaction.svg](img/plantuml/rpc/rpc-send-raw-transaction.svg)

 1. **Input Parsing**:
-  - The function receives a command (`btcjson.SendRawTransactionCmd`) which includes the hex-encoded string of the transaction.
+  - The function receives a command (`bsvjson.SendRawTransactionCmd`) which includes the hex-encoded string of the transaction.
   - It checks if the hexadecimal string has an odd length and prepends a "0" if necessary to ensure correct decoding.

 2. **Hex Decoding**: